kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/observer/README.md

 ![TestResults ALT TEXT](./img/testResults.png)

 ## Conclusion
 The Observer pattern is one that is ever present in our daily lives.
 From news outlets, to phone messages, to social media notifications, this pattern can be simple to understand, but interesting to implement nonetheless.
-I've worked with similar styles, but finally understanding the design pattern proper is very refreshing.
+I've worked with similar styles, but finally understanding the design pattern properly is very refreshing.

 Introducing unit testing to the project was very exciting.
 As someone who has only ever used print statements to debug errors, learning a new tool for finding bugs and errors was a learning experience, but one I appreciated a lot.